 For the pupils of the bilingual secondary school, the fact that they have to be able to understand and apply learning material in various subjects in German and English requires a high degree of ability and willingness to perform.

-- Application form for the bilingual secondary school
+- received assignment for secondary school

 School location and class allocation